philou/spec_combos/README.md

 # SpecCombos

-Rspec matchers that can combine other matchers together, to allow precise testing elements of a sequence for example.
+Rspec 2.0 matchers that can combine other matchers together, to allow precise testing elements of a sequence for example.
 The goal is to get :

 * concise and readable specs
 * factorized code
 * explicit assertion failure messages

+Similar matchers are built-in Rspec 3.0.

 ## Installation